microsoft/vcpkg/docs/users/registries.md

 ### Configuration: `"overlay-ports"`

-The `"overlay-ports"` field must contain an array of paths, which point to a particular port or a directory containing ports to overlay.
-Paths should be absolute or relative to `vcpkg-configuration.json`.
+The `"overlay-ports"` field must contain an array of paths.
+Each path in the array must point to either:
+* a particular port directory (a directory containing `vcpkg.json` and `portfile.cmake`), or
+* a directory containing port directories.
+Relative paths are resolved relative to the `vcpkg-configuration.json` file.
+Absolute paths can be used but are discouraged.

 ### Configuration: `"overlay-triplets"`

-The `"overlay-triplets"` field must contain an array of paths, which point to a directory containing triplets to overlay.
-Paths should be absolute or relative to `vcpkg-configuration.json`.
+The `"overlay-triplets"` field must contain an array of paths.
+Each path in the array must point to a directory of triplet files ([see triplets documentation](../triplets.md)).
+Relative paths are resolved relative to the `vcpkg-configuration.json` file.
+Absolute paths can be used but are discouraged.

 ### Example Configuration File